Heritage Conservation and BIM: Preserving the Past with Modern Tools

 1. Accurate Documentation

-3D Scanning: It captures every detail of the structure, including cracks, contours and ornaments, nothing is missed.
+• 3D Scanning: It captures every detail of the structure, including cracks, contours, and ornaments.

-Digital Archive: It acts as a baseline for future restorations.
+• Digital Archive: It creates a reliable baseline for future restorations.

-The model combines old blueprints, archival photos and previous restoration records.
+• It combines old blueprints, archival photos, and previous restoration records.

 3. Condition Assessment